pierreozoux/ideas/README.md

 # Licence

 "THE BEER-WARE LICENSE" (Revision 42):
-<phk@FreeBSD.ORG> wrote this file.
-As long as you retain this notice you
-can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return Poul-Henning Kamp
+[Pierre Ozoux](mailto:pierre.ozoux@gmail.com) wrote this file.
+As long as you retain this notice you can do whatever you want with this stuff.
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return Pierre Ozoux